 An amount received or accrued in respect of a share fulfilling the requirements of section 9C(2) will automatically be on capital account, even if the taxpayer held the share as trading stock.
 This result applies in determining a capital gain or capital loss on disposal of the share and to the treatment of a return of capital or foreign return of capital for CGT purposes.
 Under paragraph 76B a return of capital or foreign return of capital is applied in reduction of the base cost of the share.
 Should the base cost be exceeded, the excess is treated as a capital gain.
-See the Comprehensive Guide to Capital Gains Tax in Chapter 18 for commentary on paragraph 76B.
+See paragraph 18.8 of the Comprehensive Guide to Capital Gains Tax (Issue 5).

-A share-dealer is therefore unable to elect out of section 9C in order to claim losses on disposal of equity shares on revenue account if the shares were held for at least three years.
+Thus a share-dealer is unable to elect out of section 9C in order to claim losses on disposal of equity shares on revenue account.